kwnstantina/Omorus.Rec/README.md

 # Omorus.Rec
-Recommendation system  with neo4j and Omorus Rec
+Recommendation system  with neo4j and net 6 for Omorus App